kli

 Discover

-A new session joins.
-Bootstrap surfaces swarm awareness: who's working nearby, which files were touched, which phases are orphaned.
-No one told them.
-They read the traces.
+A new session joins and bootstrap runs.
+It shows who's working nearby, which files were recently edited, which phases are orphaned.
+All from replaying the shared log.

 state.lisp edited by s-3979